-- During Sprint Planning, the Development Team that will carry out the work pulls a subset from the top of the Product Backlog, decides how to implement these items and creates a plan to do so called a Sprint Backlog.
+- During Sprint Planning, the Developers that will carry out the work pulls a subset from the top of the Product Backlog, decides how to implement these items and creates a plan to do so, called a Sprint Backlog.

-- The Development Team has a time-boxed period called a Sprint of less than 30 days to complete the work.
+- The Developers have a time-boxed period called a Sprint of less than 30 days to complete the work.

-- The Development Team meets each day at a Daily Scrum to assess its progress and plan the next 24 hours.
+- The Developers meet each day at a Daily Scrum to assess their progress and plan the next 24 hours.

 - During the Sprint, a Scrum Master keeps the team focused on its goal and helps them overcome issues impeding progress.

-- At the end of the Sprint, the work will be “done”, potentially releasable and ready to present to a customer.
+- At the end of the Sprint, the work will be “Done”, usable and ready to present to a stakeholder.

-- A Sprint Review is held where the Scrum Team and Stakeholders inspect the completed work and decide what to do next based on the latest insights into the product.
+- A Sprint Review is held where the Scrum Team and stakeholders inspect the Done work and decide what to do next based on the latest insights into the product.

 - The Sprint ends with a Sprint Retrospective where the Scrum Team looks for ways to improve their ways of working.